spicygreenbook/greenbook-app/README.md

 # greenbook-app
 Code base for the android, ios, and responseive web apps for [spicygreenbook.com](https://spicygreenbook.com) which is a directory of local black-owned businesses that users can find to support

-# WE NEED YOUR HELP!
-Our current website is at [spicygreenbook.com](https://spicygreenbook.com) and our [new design is here](https://www.figma.com/file/7FrZMsARS2MdTWsG7SjCnN/SGB?node-id=238%3A393).
-This new version is deployed at [https://greenbook-app.vercel.app/](https://greenbook-app.vercel.app/).
-There are instructions below on how to get the development environment working.
-Here are the known areas we need help with:

-- Fix/implement the navigation stack handler for ios/android.
-We are not using any native navigation functions
-- Implement a webview for the forms on the add listing, contact us, and stripe donation forms to work on mobile apps
-- Enhance the image gallery for listings.
-It works, however, we want it to be AWESOME
-- Look at [our design](https://www.figma.com/file/7FrZMsARS2MdTWsG7SjCnN/SGB?node-id=238%3A393) and use it to fix any design issues and/or implement missing areas
+# HOW TO CONTRIBUTE
+Find an [issue](https://github.com/spicygreenbook/greenbook-app/issues) and comment that you are going to handle it so we don't get duplicate effort on the same issue.
+If you are unable to solve the issue, let us know in the comments so someone else can take it.

-- Join [our slack](https://spicy-green-book.slack.com) and let us know what you can do and we'll let you know how you can help!
+Join [our slack](https://spicy-green-book.slack.com) and let us know what you can do and we'll let you know how you can help!

 ## Want to report a bug or issue with the website?
 Use the [issues](https://github.com/spicygreenbook/greenbook-app/issues) section on this page to let us know!